 I'm a HUGE fan of using credit cards for the perks and benefits.
 If you pay your full balance each month by the due date and use the credit cards for purchases that you need to make, all the rewards you get are basically free money.

-A great credit card for beginners, and one I believe everyone should own is the Chase Freedom Unlimited for their easy welcome bonus requirements.
+A great credit card rewards program for beginners, and one I believe everyone should own is the Chase Freedom Unlimited for their easy welcome bonus requirements.
 Plus, get 1.5% cash back on all purchases.

 And if you're concerned about your credit, get your credit score for free with Credit Sesame.

 I like to open bank accounts as a side hustle, since many offer some nice sign-up bonuses.
 One national bank that does so is Capital One.

 If you're comfortable with online banking and don't already have an account with them, then you should consider opening accounts with them.
 They're convenient to use and have a higher than standard interest rate on their savings account.

 And if you're worried you may get confused tracking multiple accounts, then jump onto Personal Capital, a free financial management tool.